skooter500/OOP-2016-2017/README.md

 ![Sketch](images/p1.2.png)

+I prefer to draw the shapes on paper first before I try and work out the coordinates.
 Try experimenting with different colours

 [Log onto webcourses](http://dit.ie/webcourses) and do this weeks MCQ.